 Barcelona is home to tons of open-air markets where you can uncover great new foods, vintage clothes, and local art.
 The most famous of the markets in Barcelona is the food market, La Boqueria, located just off La Rambla.
 Enjoy a sunny afternoon wandering around the colorful vendors, immersed in delicious smells and sampling some amazingly fresh cuisine.

-This one may seem a little obvious, but when you’re looking for an affordable way to relax on your weekend take a trip down to one of Barcelona’s sandy beaches.
+Did you really think that we were going to leave this one out?!
+The most obvious choice, when you’re looking for an affordable way to relax on your weekend take a trip down to one of Barcelona’s sandy beaches.
 The most famed beach is the Barceloneta beach, but that can become overwhelming busy during the peak season.
 If you’re looking for a little more room check out some other spots like Icaria Beach or Sitges.

 These are a just a few of the fantastic sites you can visit for free.
 What are some of your favorite budget-friendly places to go in Barcelona?